Tech

 • Long release cycle: New features and bug fixes can't be released until the Flutter app is complete, which can slow down progress for fast-moving products.

-• Potential Quality Drop: Without releasing and testing small chunks of functionality, the first release of the Flutter app could introduce unforeseen bugs or performance issues.
+• Potential quality drop: Without releasing and testing small chunks of functionality, the first release of the Flutter app could introduce unforeseen bugs or performance issues.

 When to consider the Big Bang approach